jimchen1551/MPCS/Computer Science/Operating systems.md

 	1. Interrupt routines are called indirectly through **a table of pointers** to them.
 	2. The table of pointers is stored in **low memory**.
 	3. Each **interrput vector** (array) of address is indexed by the corresponding **interrupt number** (transferred by interrupt-request line) to provide the **address of interrupt service routine** for devices.

+- **Interrupt chaining**: every interrupt vector points to the head of a list of interrupt handler

 ![[Screen Shot 2022-10-09 at 15.40.47.png|500]]
 ### Storage structure